19 Jun 7 Mistakes to avoid when applying for a Partner Visa in Australia

 5) Forgetting to lodge the Sponsorship component

-A Partner Visa application consists of 2 parts lodged and we see a lot of couple who come for help too late after having forgetting this part and having their visas refused.
+A Partner Visa application consists of 2 parts lodged and we see a lot of couples who come for help too late after having to forget this part and having their visas refused.
 Don’t do it: if your partner visa is refused your visa application fee (which is very expensive!!) will not be refunded by the Department of Immigration and you may have even worse problems after a refusal, such as losing work rights or having to leave the country!